hbokh/awesome-saltstack/README.md

 * [Moving away from Puppet: SaltStack or Ansible?](http://ryandlane.com/blog/2014/08/04/moving-away-from-puppet-saltstack-or-ansible/) -  Salt and Ansible as viable and excellent options for replacing Puppet.
 * [One week of Salt: frustrations and reflections](https://stevebennett.me/2014/02/17/one-week-of-salt-frustrations-and-reflections/) - First hand experiences from a Chef user.
 * [Getting started with SaltStack by example: Automatically Installing nginx](http://bencane.com/2013/09/03/getting-started-with-saltstack-by-example-automatically-installing-nginx/) - A good getting started guide for both Salt master and minions.
-* [SaltStack: Manage entries in unmanaged files with File Blockreplace](https://makina-corpus.com/blog/metier/2014/saltstack-manage-entries-in-unmanaged-files-with-file-blockreplace) - how to use the SaltStack's core "file.blockreplace".
+* [SaltStack: Manage entries in unmanaged files with File Blockreplace](https://makina-corpus.com/blog/metier/2014/saltstack-manage-entries-in-unmanaged-files-with-file-blockreplace) - How to use the SaltStack's core `file.blockreplace`.
 * [Docker Swarm 1.12 Cluster Orchestration with SaltStack](http://btmiller.com/2016/11/27/docker-swarm-1.12-cluster-orchestration-with-saltstack.html) - Let’s see how we can automate the spin-up of a cluster using SaltStack.
 * [SaltStack - Review and how it fares against Ansible and Puppet](https://www.amon.cx/blog/saltstack-review/) - As seen from the Salt perspective.
 * [SaltStack: Keeping Salt Pillar data encrypted using GPG](http://fabianlee.org/2016/10/18/saltstack-keeping-salt-pillar-data-encrypted-using-gpg/) - On secure encryption/decryption of pillar data.